 Only after CARB adopts a standardized system for quantifying GHG emissions reductions from fuel reduction activities pursuant to section 38535 of the Health and Safety Code, wildfire risk reduction or forest carbon sequestration activities will be an allowable use of allocated allowance proceeds, provided that the risk reduction or carbon sequestration activities are in conformance with section 8386 or 8387 of the Public Utilities Code, as applicable, as modified by SB 901 (Dodd; 2018).

-Non-Volumetric Return to Ratepayers.
-Distribution of allocated allowance auction proceeds to some or all ratepayers in a non-volumetric manner, either on- or off-bill.
+Return to Ratepayers.
+Distribution of allocated allowance value to some or all ratepayers either on- or off-bill.
+For publicly owned utilities and electrical cooperatives, returns to ratepayers shall be distributed in a non-volumetric manner.

 Administrative and Outreach Costs and Educational Programs.
-Allocated allowance auction proceeds may be used for administrative costs only in so far as those costs are solely limited to necessary costs to administer the projects and activities funded pursuant to sections 95892(d)(3)(A)-(D).
-Allocated allowance auction proceeds may be used for outreach that directly supports the implementation of the projects or activities funded pursuant to sections 95892(d)(3)(A)-(D).
-Up to $100,000 or one percent of the total allocated allowance auction proceeds expended by the utility in a data year, whichever is larger, may be used in that data year for educational programs that have the primary purpose of reducing the GHG emissions of the electrical distribution utility's ratepayers, but for which expected GHG emissions, pursuant to sections 95892(d)(5) and 95892(e)(4)(B), cannot be demonstrated.
+Allocated allowance value may be used for administrative costs only in so far as those costs are solely limited to necessary costs to administer the projects and activities funded pursuant to sections 95892(d)(3)(A)-(D).
+Allocated allowance value may be used for outreach that directly supports the implementation of the projects or activities funded pursuant to sections 95892(d)(3)(A)-(D).
+Up to $100,000 or one percent of the total allocated allowance value expended by the utility in a data year, whichever is larger, may be used in that data year for public educational programs that have the primary purpose of reducing the GHG emissions of the electrical distribution utility's ratepayers, but for which expected GHG emission reductions, pursuant to sections 95892(d)(5) and 95892(e)(5)(B), cannot be demonstrated.

-Electrical distribution utilities must demonstrate the expected GHG emissions reductions, pursuant to section 95892(e)(4)(B), for each use of allocated allowance auction proceeds described in sections 95892(d)(3)(A)-(C) that is undertaken.
+Electrical distribution utilities must demonstrate the expected GHG emissions reductions, pursuant to section 95892(e)(5)(B), for each use of allocated allowance value described in sections 95892(d)(3)(A)-(C) that is undertaken.

 Investor owned utilities shall ensure equal treatment of their own customers and customers of electricity service providers and community choice aggregators.